Dancode-188/Dancode-188/README.md

 # 👋 I'm Daniel Bitengo

 ## 🚀 About Me
-- 💡 I'm a passionate developer with expertise in [Your Skills]
+- 💡 I'm a passionate developer with expertise in web development, particularly in front-end technologies like React, JavaScript, HTML, and CSS.
+I also have experience working with back-end technologies such as Node.js and MongoDB.

-- 🌱 I'm currently learning [Current Learning Endeavor]
+- 🌱 I'm currently learning more about serverless architectures and exploring cloud platforms like AWS and Google Cloud.
+I'm also diving deeper into DevOps practices to enhance my skills in building and deploying scalable applications.

-- 👯 I'm looking to collaborate on [Collaboration Interests]
+- 👯 I'm looking to collaborate on open-source projects that focus on creating accessible and user-friendly web applications.
+I'm particularly interested in projects that leverage modern front-end frameworks and promote best practices in code quality and maintainability.

-- 🥅 2024 Goals: [Your Goals]
+- 🥅 2024 Goals: My goals for 2024 include becoming proficient in serverless technologies, contributing to at least three significant open-source projects, and sharing my knowledge through blog posts and tech talks.
+I also aim to expand my skill set by learning a new programming language, such as Python or Go.

 ## 🛠 Skills and Technologies
 ![C++](https://img.shields.io/badge/-C++-00599C?style=flat-square&logo=C%2B%2B&logoColor=white)